Get $75 discount when you buy online

 Australia Post Car Insurance aims to make its claims process as easy and straightforward as possible.
-If you need to make a claim, simply call the claims team on 1300 885 996.
-You can call from 8am-8pm (AEST) Monday-Friday, or from 8am-2pm (AEST) on Saturday.
+If you need to make a claim, simply call the claims team on 133 723 or do it online.

 If you're in an accident